flyingcloud4156/flyingcloud-4156-project/Readme_new.md

 ## 8.4 CI Integration

-Integration tests are automatically executed in GitHub Actions CI for every push and pull request.
+Integration tests are automatically executed in GitHub Actions CI for every push and pull request (`mvn clean verify` + MySQL/Redis services).
+API suites `api_all.sh` and `api_negative.sh` also run in CI.

 ------